mikependon/RepoDB.NET/pages/references/jsoncache.md

 ---
-layout: navpage
+layout: default
 sidebar: references
 title: "JSON Cache"
+nav_order: 5
 permalink: /reference/jsoncache
 tags: [repodb, class, jsoncache, orm, hybrid-orm, sqlserver, sqlite, mysql, postgresql]
+parent: References
 ---

 # JSON Cache

+---

-This page contains the recommended way of implementing a cacher class for JSON objects in the file system.
+This page contains the reference implementation when implementing a file system cache object that is based for JSON.
 The consolidated output of this page can be found [here](/reference/output/jsoncache).

 > The class is using the [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json) package.

-#### Class Creation
+### Implementation

-Create an interface that implements the [ICache](/interface/icache) to support the dependency injections.
+First, create an interface that implements an [ICache](/interface/icache) interface.
+This is also to support the dependency injection.

 ```csharp
 public interface IJsonCache : ICache